Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

 - contact form buttons were displaying incorrectly in orientation mode.
 Changed to grid display and placed buttons into columns.

 ### Known Bugs

 - DMSans file is being flagged in Mobile lighthouse score.
 Added fallback font but is still flagged in report.

 - Resume button does not download file, will look to address in next version with script.

+- Love running project image is not a link to site.
+Will update when it goes live will add link.

+- Need to move nav menu to bottom on scroll & make more dynamic.
+Users advised that ehy don't want to scroll back up.

 ## Deployment